 Is GRAM good for kids?

-What is the admission price?
+What is the ticket price for GRAM?

-Admission is $12 for adults, $10 for Seniors (62+) and Students with ID, and $6 for Youth (6-17).
+Admission to the Grand Rapids Art Museum is $12 for adults, $10 for Seniors (62+) and Students with ID, and $6 for Youth (6-17).
 Children 5 years and under enter free.
 Prices are subject to change, confirm with the Museum before your visit.
+Select special exhibitions may require an additional fee.

 Are there any discounts available?